-Harvested in Spring 2020.
+Harvested in winter 2022.
 This is a very lightly oxidized oolong tea from Taiwan with a 150 year history.
 The tea has an oxidation rate of 10%, but the tea is medium roasted which produces a clear taste that enhances the teas aromatic sweet notes.

 The name Bao Zhong, or Pouchong has its origin from a part of the manufacturing method where the tea leaves are packed in paper.
 Bao Zhong means something like "packed".

 - use about 6 grams of tea.
 Pour in 100 °C water and let it steep for 3 minutes.

 - use about 3 grams of tea.
 Pour in 100 °C water and let it steep for 3 minutes.

 Second steeping 3 minutes, the third steeping rise time to 4 minutes.
 Make sure the water temperature does not drop, the flavor develops with the heat.

 The tea is suitable for many steepings on the same tea leaves.